pulumi/pulumi-hugo/themes/default/content/blog/google-cloud-pulumi-import-account-scraper/index.md

     # etc.
 ```

 Obtaining the `name` is simple - virtually all of the Kubernetes manifests in our sample data contained a unique or near-unique identifier under `k8s_resource['metadata']['name']`.
-Occasionally, we saw naming collisions that causes errors, for example where a compute instance (VM) and its main disk resource shared the same name.
+Occasionally, we saw naming collisions that cause errors, for example where a compute instance (VM) and its main disk resource shared the same name.
 At the time of writing, the `pulumi import` command requires that names be unique within the context of a bulk import.
 However, this is not a requirement when authoring Pulumi programs - the combination of (name, type) must be unique.
 In these cases, we simply ensured a unique name by appending `-1` to the resource name.
 This isn't the most elegant solution, but it works well enough when collisions are relatively infrequent:

 ```python
 def ensure_unique_name(pulumi_resource):